spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/mac.rst

 SCT versions before 7.4
 ^^^^^^^^^^^^^^^^^^^^^^^

-First, launch Docker Desktop, then open up a new Terminal window and run the commands below:
+First, launch Docker Desktop, then open up a new Terminal window and run the commands below, replacing 7.3 with the version of your choice:

 .. code:: bash